 A loss of length to streams as an indirect impact are not anticipated, but streams that are impacted by the project or by growth induced by the project may be realigned or channelized.
 Streams could have similar indirect impacts as wetlands.
 For example, there could be stream impacts on land purchased by a developer to build a residential or commercial establishment.
 Impacts could occur from construction activities and surface water runoff.
-Development that occurs near streams tends to be adjacent the stream rather than directly impacting it.
-Depending on the location, type of development and potential stream/water quality impact, various permit requirements must be met, such as a Clean Water Act (CWA) Section 404 Permit, CWA Section 401 Water Quality Certification, Indiana Department of Environmental Management (IDEM) Isolated Wetlands Permit, National Pollutant Discharge Elimination System (NPDES) permits authorized under the CWA, IDNR permit approvals for floodway and below the high-water line of lake impacts under the state of Indiana's Flood Control Act IC 14-28-1 and Navigable Waterways Act IC 14-29-1 and construction plan to fulfill Rule 5 requirements (327 IAC 15-5) under NPDES guidelines.
+Development that occurs near streams tends to be adjacent to the stream rather than directly impacting it.
+Under current law, depending on the location, type of development and potential stream/water quality impact, various permit requirements must be met, such as a Clean Water Act (CWA) Section 404 Permit, CWA Section 401 Water Quality Certification, Indiana Department of Environmental Management (IDEM) Isolated Wetlands Permit, National Pollutant Discharge Elimination System (NPDES) permits authorized under the CWA, IDNR permit approvals for floodway and below the high-water line of lake impacts under the state of Indiana's Flood Control Act IC 14-28-1 and Navigable Waterways Act IC 14-29-1 and construction plan to fulfill Construction Stormwater General Permit requirements under NPDES guidelines.